LaserFR/LaserFR/tests/readme.md

 ## Usage

-1. **Install DeepFace**:
-   - Ensure you have the DeepFace library installed.
-You can install it via pip:
-     ```bash
-     pip install deepface
-     ```
-2. **Replace the realtime.py file**
-    Find the realtime.py file in the 'common' folder in the deepface, and replace it with our realtime.py file to support embedding saving and loading, and a more natural face recognition approach.

-2. **Prepare the Database**:
+1. **Prepare the Database**:
-   - Place the face database in the directory specified by db_path.
+   - Place the face database in the directory specified by `db_path`.

-3. **Run the Script**:
+2. **Run the Script**:
    - Execute the script in a Python environment:
      ```bash
      python real_timeFR.py
      ```
    - This will start the real-time face recognition stream using your default webcam.

 ## Example of How to Use the Code

 - **`if __name__ == '__main__':`**:
-  - `db_path` (str): Path to the directory containing the database of known faces.
+  - `db_path` (str): Path to the directory containing the database of known faces (e.g., data/I-1000).
   - `model_name` (str): Name of the model to use for face recognition (e.g., 'Facenet').
   - `distance_metric` (str): Distance metric to use for face comparison (e.g., 'euclidean_l2').
   - `enable_face_analysis` (bool): Whether to enable additional face analysis (age, gender, emotion) (default is `False`).